 Now, before we go on, I want to stress that I am NOT a dietician.
 Before you make ANY major changes in your child’s diet you need to consult your doctor or a dietician that specializes in food allergies and children’s nutrition.

-However, I do think that A LOT of our children’s behaviors are results of what they are eating.
+However, I do think that A LOT of our children’s behaviors are the result of what they are eating.
 Think of all the dyes, processed ingredients, additives, and other “junk” that is put into our food on a daily basis?
 And it is deemed fit for human consumption?!
-Obviously there is something to this if we are seeing food allergies on the rise, childhood obesity etc. This is where educating yourself on what is really in our food and how you can avoid those things in your families food is SO important.
+Obviously, there is something to this if we are seeing food allergies on the rise, childhood obesity, etc. This is where educating yourself on what is really in our food and how you can avoid those things in your family’s food is so important.

-And even if you do make it a priority to make sure your family is eating as healthy as possible, there are still additives, dyes and other added ingredients that a lot of us don’t even think of about.
-GMO’s, processed sugars, processed wheat etc. are in foods that most of us would consider healthier options.
+And even if you do make it a priority to make sure your family is eating as healthy as possible, there are still additives, dyes, and other added ingredients that a lot of us don’t even think of.
+GMO’s, processed sugars, processed wheat, etc. are in foods that most of us would consider healthier options.

-In order to learn, your children’s brains need fed with the nutrients it needs in order to function properly and be at it’s best potential.
+In order to learn, your children’s brains need to be fed with the nutrients it needs in order to function properly and be at the best potential.